 - Subscription: MicroSD storage, no subscription required

-Netatmo revealed its Smart Video Doorbell at CES 2019, so while detailed specs such as measurements aren't yet available, it appears to have a compact and elegant design.
+Netatmo revealed its Smart Video Doorbell at CES 2019, and will be available later in the year.
+It has a compact and elegant design.
 It's rectangular in shape and it seems to be a little larger than the Nest Hello.

-Made up of three sections, the top of Netatmo's Smart Video Doorbell is black with a camera lens and the Netatmo logo, the middle is grey with the speaker holes and the bottom is silver with an alarm logo at the bottom, acting as the doorbell button.
+Made up of three sections, the top of Netatmo's Smart Video Doorbell is black with a camera lens, the middle is grey with the speaker holes and the bottom is silver with an alarm logo at the bottom, acting as the doorbell button.